 It’s not just sole traders who are running businesses from home.
 Plenty of limited companies don’t have dedicated premises either.
 After all, if you don’t need an office, why take one on and have to pay rent, electricity, and so on?

-Yes there are, and the situation is different from sole traders, because when your business is a limited company, it has its own legal identity.
-The company is the business and your employer, you are an employee (whether or not you’re a director).
+There are various tax reliefs available when you work from home for your own limited company.
+The situation is different to that of sole traders, because when your business is a limited company, it has its own legal identity.
+The company is the business and your employer, while you are an employee (whether or not you’re a director).